 I’ve also noticed that you have done some extensive traveling in the past 5 years.
 Tell me about your worldwide travels?

 It’s true.
-I have been very fortunate to have travelled all over the world from South America, Europe and most recently Vietnam.
+I have been very fortunate to have traveled all over the world from South America, Europe and most recently Vietnam.
 But I also love our own beautiful country as well.

 Like most things in my life, everything starts with a relationship.
 I have the best friends that anyone could hope to have.
 Not only do we travel together but equally important, we truly care about each other.
 Next stop, New England with the girls!